 “I know what you’re going through” is one of the phrases I often hear, but I don’t want to.
 Sure, people know that depression is making me lose control.
 But who doesn’t?
 The statement makes me feel like there is no room for me to express my deepest thoughts and feeling because they already know what I am going through.
 But do they understand?

-This phrase invalidates my depression.
+This phrase invalidates my condition.
 It depresses me to think I am not worthy of anyone’s time, attention, and effort.
 It makes me numb and unable to concentrate.
 It makes me feel more depressed and anxious.
 It makes me think that seeking help is not an option.
-It makes my depression worse.
+It makes my problem worse.

 I Expressed My Emotions Even If Others Do Not Entirely Care About It